 Babinda Boulders are a popular swimming hole.
 A place of spiritual significance in Aboriginal Culture.

-The Babinda Boulders are a series of giant outcrops of granite boulders as can be seen along the Babinda Creek in the clear cascading mountain water.
+The Babinda Boulders are a series of giant outcrops of granite boulders along the Babinda Creek.

 Josephine Falls is feed from Queensland’s highest mountain, Bartle Frere, part of the Wooroonooran National Park.